AugustusZ/Avatartist/README.md

 ## Note
 1. Optimized for mobile end.
-2. All client-side implementation.
+2. All client-side implementation with JavaScript.
-3. Click / tap the generated image to save it.

 ## Oops...
 1. It is said it doesn't work well for Android native browsers.